Different generations, different approaches?

 Generation X, or Gen X (born between 1965 and 1976), and Generation Y, or Gen Y (also called "Millennials," born between 1977 and 1998), have values and work styles that are completely different from the baby boomers.
 Finding ways to bridge the gaps within this new multigenerational workforce takes great skill – and it all starts with understanding how new generation leaders think, and what's important to them.

 In the U.S., the drop in birth rate in the post baby boom years means that, by 2010, the number of people in the 35-44 middle management age group had dropped by nearly 20 percent.
 Many other major economies worldwide are facing similar demographic changes.
-One practical consequence of these statistics is that organizations
+One practical consequence of these statistics is that organizations have to work much harder to attract and retain good people.

 This ensures that you don’t lose your plan.